sjorek/composer-virtual-environment-plugin/README.md

 # if you're done, run ...
 $ deactivate

+Left virtual composer shell environment.

+Good Bye!

-# and vendor/bin will be removed from your PATH
+# ... and vendor/bin will be removed from your PATH

 ###############################